Monarchs and Milkweed: A Beautiful Friendship!

 You may be wondering what brings the monarch to Indiana every summer.
 During the warmth of spring and summer, native wildflowers begin to grow.
 Among these flowers are the plants monarchs live for: the milkweeds!

-The entire lifecycle of the monarch butterfly is dependant on the milkweed.
+The entire lifecycle of the monarch butterfly is dependent on the milkweed.
 It is sometimes called the “milkweed butterfly” because it is the only plant the monarch larvae, or caterpillars, can eat.

 The female monarch butterfly will lay her eggs on the underside of the milkweed leaves, which provide protection for the developing larvae.
 The large leaves act like umbrellas, shading the eggs from too much summer sun and sheltering them during strong rainstorms.
 The leaves also offer an excellent hiding spot from predators that may want to eat the eggs before the larva emerges.